GRAAL-Research/deepparse/docs/source/api.rst

 Parse Address With Our Out-Of-The-Box REST API
 ==============================================

 We also offer an out-of-the-box REST API to parse addresses using FastAPI.
+You can use it to parse addresses in your applications or to test our parsing engine. `Click here to access the API documentation <../docs>`_ once the API is up and running.

 Installation
 ************